aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 }
 ```

-The integrity property is the dual of confidentiality:
+The integrity property is the double of confidentiality:

 ```alloy
 // No malicious data should ever flow into a trusted module